SunilRao01/The-Museum/README.md

 The-Museum
 ==========

-A first person game I've been developing for the last several months.
-This is the game that I've been spending the most time on and hope to have it done before I graduate.
+A first person game where the player is tasked to make interpretations of paintings found in art galleries.
+Each interpretation unlocks story fragments of the protagonist's thoughts and concerns they've been having.